k98kurz/mycelium-network-specification/draft-spec.md

 ### 8.2 Tunnels

-For enhanced privacy applications and network bridging, routers may enable a tunneling service.
-Each tunnel will take the form of a guest address assigned to the requesting peer by the router and will be identified with an ephemeral public key used as the guest public key.
-The guest will pay any costs for the tunnel specified by router policy, and the router will route packets from the guest address to the peer's original address and vice versa.
+For enhanced privacy applications and network bridging, hosts may enable a tunneling service (i.e. become a relay).
+Each tunnel will take the form of a guest address assigned to the requesting peer by the relay and will be identified with an ephemeral public key used as the guest public key.
+The guest will pay any costs for the tunnel specified by relay policy, and the relay will route packets from the guest address to the peer's original address and vice versa.
 Tunnels may include randomized delays to mix traffic and confound attempts at traffic analysis.

 Each packet traversing a tunnel will be encrypted in layers.
-When a node with a multihop tunnel sends a packet, it encrypts the last-hop packet first using the private key for that guest address and the public key of the destination; it wraps that packet in a request to forward addressed to that router encrypted with the private key for second-to-last-hop guest address and the router's public key; and it continues doing this until all tunnel hops have been included in the layer-encrypted packet.
-When the layer-encrypted packet is received by the first (closest) router in the tunnel, the outermost layer of encryption is removed, and the remaining packet is forwarded to the next router; this occurs until the last layer of encryption is removed and the final packet is sent to its destination.
-When a packet is sent to a tunnel, the router encrypts the whole packet before forwarding to the next hop in the tunnel; this continues until the packet reaches the originator of the tunnel which can then decrypt each layer.
+When a node with a multihop tunnel sends a packet, it encrypts the last-hop packet first using the private key for that guest address and the public key of the destination; it wraps that packet in a request to forward addressed to the last relay encrypted with the private key for second-to-last-hop guest address and the last relay's public key; and it continues doing this until all tunnel hops have been included in the layer-encrypted packet.
+When the layer-encrypted packet is received by the first (closest) relay in the tunnel, the outermost layer of encryption is removed, and the remaining packet is forwarded to the next relay; this occurs until the last layer of encryption is removed and the final packet is sent to its destination.
+When a packet is sent to a tunnel, the relay encrypts the whole packet before forwarding to the next hop in the tunnel; this continues until the packet reaches the originator of the tunnel which can then decrypt each layer.